 Well, yes it is!
 However, in this particular case it was helped by the fact that the controller in question did not require any additional inputs or added features.
 This was probably one of the simplest projects we have taken on in terms of actual electronic features required.

-The quality of reliability was also more relevant in this particular case as the application involved working in harsh environments.
+The quality and long term reliability was also more relevant in this particular case as the application involved working in harsh environments.
 In addition, due to the volumes required by the customer, it was critical that the units had a long lifetime in order to prevent costly returns.

 Extensive testing is the key to getting the balance right between reliability and per unit cost